sora13347959/Krunker.io-Aimbot-Wallhack-Fixed-2019/README.md

 # Script detected?
 This might happen sometimes because of an update to the game, but don't worry, go to the issues tab and create an issue telling me about this and come back the next day to see if the hack got fixed and is usually fixed in 1-2 days.

-# IMPORTANT FOR THE HACK MENU
-The hack menu will not apear until you press 'click to play' and a popup will open for the settings, do not quit the pop-up as for now it is the only way to control the hack, this extension also supports moomoo.io as both games are made by the same developer and this will turn into a double compatible extension.
-If the hack menu doesn't work then please tel me this in The issues tab.

 # Wanna join creating hacks?
 If you want to join, you know how to code and can hack games, press fork on the top and then when your hack is ready, Create an issue titled 'Script fork improvements' and tell me the improvements you made and give me the link to the script and your hack will be tested out and if it works and is approved, your hack will be added into you will become one of the authors on this script.
 You name will be added to 'authors' in the script and you will be mentioned in this README script as a participated author.